olliw42/mLRS-docu/docs/DRONECAN.md

 - RC_PROTOCOLS bitmask should have the 'DroneCAN' bit enabled

 Note: Do not enable rc_override or rc_channels in the mLRS configuration when using RC Channels via DroneCAN as it adds unnecessary traffic on the bus.

+Adjust the Stream Rates:

+Stream rates should be set based on the RF mode in use, they can be found on the ([CRSF Page](../CRSF.md#stream-rates))

+Note: When configuring SRy parameters for DroneCAN, 'y' will correspond to the number of regular serial ports that have you enabled for MAVLink.
+For example, if you are using Serial0 for USB and Serial2 for MAVLink then you'll have to modify the SR2 parameters for the DroneCAN connection.

+- Serial0 will use SR0
+- Serial2 will use SR1
+- DroneCAN will use SR2